dbrugne/donut/README.md

   - [ ] Favicon
   - [ ] Pictos SVG
   - Landing page
-    - [x] Responsive
-    - [x] Hovers
-    - [ ] Fluid login background (on small resolutions display donut background w/ opacity)
     - [ ] Animated 'rollers' for alternative texts
   - Chat interface
-    - [x] Factorize custom 'main' and 'contrast' colors in views (http://stackoverflow.com/questions/1855884/determine-font-color-based-on-background-color - http://stackoverflow.com/questions/596216/formula-to-determine-brightness-of-rgb-color)
-    - [x] Integration discussion window
-    - [x] Review all pictures size and update form/cloudinary transformations (room : avatar, background, user: avatar)
-    - [x] Avatar now send only partial uri (v465645656/sq4654dz54q1d11qsd.jpg) and interface handle URL rendering with $.cloudinary
-    - [x] Responsivness
-    - [x] Fix left and right column and center is flexible
-    - [ ] Fix line break in messages and description/bio by adding a nl2br method
+    - [x] Fix line break in messages and description/bio by adding a nl2br method
     - [ ] One to one
     - [ ] Add room owner/ops list on room profile
     - [ ] Add owned/opsed room list on user profile